waynekhan/waynekhan.github.io/_posts/2019-09-06-gitlab-dind-jobs-no-longer-pass.md

 ---
 layout: default
-title: Docker In Docker (DinD) jobs no longer pass
+title: GitLab Docker In Docker (DinD) jobs no longer pass
 ---

-# Docker In Docker (DinD) jobs no longer pass
+# GitLab Docker In Docker (DinD) jobs no longer pass

-Recently I noticed that my GitLab CI/CD jobs keep failing with an error `Cannot connect to the Docker daemon at tcp://localhost:2375 Is the docker daemon running?`.
+Recently I noticed that my CI/CD jobs keep failing with an error `Cannot connect to the Docker daemon at tcp://localhost:2375 Is the docker daemon running?`.

 I'm using the Docker in Docker (DinD) workflow, and there wasn't a change on my end.
 Ultimately, I spent too much time verifying that my GitLab Runner version was OK -- actually, it was pretty old (11.x) so I fixed that, checked for the `--privileged` flag, redid the RBAC authorization, Secrets, the Helm release, and finally, the docker client/server versions.